 5. Cut Back the Summer Associate Program by 50 Percent

 It’s a buyer’s market for the near future, so what’s the point in spending lots of money to “sell” to law students?
-It’s like taking a sex addict to Le Cirque for dinner to seduce her into having sex with you.
+It’s like taking a sex addict to Le Cirque for dinner to seduce them into having sex with you.
 Don’t waste time and money on sure things.
 There’s no point in bidding against yourself if you don’t have to—and right now, we don’t have to.

 6. Stop Going to Therapy